localstack/localstack/README.md

   cloud environment.
 * **Pluggable services**: All services in *LocalStack* are easily pluggable (and replaceable), due to the fact that we are using isolated processes for each service.
-This allows us to keep the framework up-to-date and select best-of-breed mocks for each individual service (e.g., kinesalite is much more advanced than its moto counterpart).
+This allows us to keep the framework up-to-date and select best-of-breed mocks for each individual service.

 ## Requirements